GemmaButcher-dev/freestyle_dance/README.md

 #### Dancer Goals

-The main target audeince for this website is dancers aged 12 and over.
+The main target audeince for this website is dancers aged 12 and over and their guardians.

 Dancers and guardian goals are: